Stay and Spend Scheme

 Overview

-The Stay and Spend Tax Credit is a new tax credit available for the years 2020 and 2021.
-It may be used against an Income Tax or Universal Social Charge (USC) liability in a year of assessment.
+The Stay and Spend Tax Credit was a tax credit introduced for the years 2020 and 2021.
+It was used against an Income Tax or Universal Social Charge (USC) liability in a year of assessment.

-You can claim the Stay and Spend credit for qualifying expenditure incurred between 01 October 2020 and 30 April 2021.
-This includes expenditure on either:
+The Stay and Spend credit was introduced for qualifying expenditure incurred between 1 October 2020 and 30 April 2021.

 • holiday accommodation